MSVstudios/NovelGenerator_v1.1/README.md

 - Q: What makes NovelGenerator different from other text generators?
   A: The tool focuses on complete novel generation with coherent plot structures, character development, and professional-grade writing quality.

+  - Q: Any technical challenge?
+  A: The main technical challenge, requiring multiple code revisions, was ensuring narrative consistency - both between scenes within chapters and between chapters throughout the manuscript, while maintaining an engaging plot.
+The system aims to generate chapters with lengths comparable to published books.
 </details>

 ## 🤝 Contributing